 And today, the civil union bill has definitely taken our island by storm.
 Being quite a conservative country, the notion of civil unions might still seem as a bit too liberal.
 On the other hand, Maltese people are no strangers to equality and human rights available for all.
 Keeping these things in mind, we conducted a survey to analyse the wide ranging opinions of various people.
 The aim of the survey was to note the citizens’ shifting perspective when different elements to the civil union’s equation were added.

 From the 44 participants in the survey, 32 were female and 12 were male.
 We noted an interesting mix of sexual orientations, 20.5% identified themselves as homosexuals, 70.5% hetereosexuals and 9% bisexual

 When solely inquiring about civil unions, the majority answered positively and pointed out that homosexuals should not be isolated from hetereosexuals since they are both humans and as one participant pointed out, ‘should not be put in a box’.
 Moreover, some people deemed the mere fact of putting this bill up for debate close to ridiculous.
 Contrastingly, the minority of participants who reacted negatively to the bill showed scepticism due to religious beliefs, however this was not a common answer.

 On the whole one may comment that citizens are becoming increasingly open minded on such matters and although some might still consider the Maltese society as conservative and homophobic, it is difficult not to admit that people are slowly and constantly edging away from traditional perspectives and paving the way for a more liberal and accepting one.
 This process will take a considerable amount of time but as participants pointed out, is not impossible to achieve.
-From this survey, we noted that people are mostly concerned with the best interests of the child and the equal, accessible and recognisable rights to all.
+From this survey, we noted that people are mostly concerned with the best interests of the child and the equal, accessible and pay someone to do my assignment to all.